Bartender Balance: Journey to a Healthier, Happier You

 ARE EPIC NIGHTS AND LACK OF SLEEP THE NORM?

-When I started working in this industry one of my mentors said to me, “working in hospitality will be the closest you get to being a Rockstar!… Late nights, a chance to see the world and party with the best of them!”.
-This kind of living is obviously glamorous but not sustainable if lived out in the wrong way.
+When I started working in this industry one of my mentors said to me, “working in hospitality will be the closest you’ll get to being a Rockstar!… Late nights, a chance to see the world and party with the best of them!”.
+This kind of living is obviously glamorous but not sustainable if lived without moderation.
 We need to be mindful of our needs and incorporate healthy habits into our routine.

 BEING YOUR BEST SELF

-The key to a healthy, balanced life is simply: balance and paying attention to your physical, mental and emotional wellbeing.
+The key to a healthy, balanced career is simply: balance and paying attention to your physical, mental and emotional wellbeing.

-For instance, substituting the evening glass of wine with colleagues with a camomile tea and a comparatively early night is just an example of being mindful.
+For instance, drinking in moderation with colleagues or having a camomile tea along an early night are both great examples.
 Your future self will be thanking you!

 SWITCH UP THE DAILY GRIND